SolidLabResearch/miravi-a-linked-data-viewer/README.md

-  "textColor": "The color of all the text in teh app body, this means all text except header and footer.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)", "defaultIDP": "The default value used for IDP when logging in, this IDP can be manually changed in the Web app as well. ", "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder.)", "httpProxy": "The http proxy through which the requests will be rerouted.
-When left empty, the Comunica query engine will handle it.
-This is useful when CORS headers are not set (correctly) on the queried source.", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queryGroups" : [
+  "textColor": "The color of all the text in teh app body, this means all text except header and footer.", "footer": "HTML components or text that will function as the footer (will be placed in the footer div.)", "defaultIDP": "The default value used for IDP when logging in, this IDP can be manually changed in the Web app as well. ", "queryFolder": "The base location of the queries, all query locations will start from this folder (relative to public folder).", "httpProxy": "Optional http proxy through which the requests will be rerouted - see documentation below.", "introductionText": "The text that the app shows on the dashboard, which the app also shows when you first open it.", "queryGroups" : [
     {